 When the base install was finished, I let

-dhcp configure my network connection automatically, set the console keyboard, created a root password and set the root shell to
+dhcp configure my network connection automatically, set the console keyboard, created a root password, set the root shell to

 On this install, I’ve chosen not to set-up